11 Foods to Avoid Heart Pain Weight Gain Infographic

 Heart Health Benefits

-Oranges and grapefruits have flavonoids that can lower your risk of stroke and also give you a healthy dose of vitamin C, which has been connected with a lower incidence of heart disease.
-However, those who are taking cholesterol-lowering drugs should stay away from grapefruit as they can interfere with the medication.
+Oranges and grapefruits have flavonoids that can lower your risk of stroke and give you a healthy dose of vitamin C, which is connected with a lower incidence of heart disease.
+However, those taking cholesterol-lowering drugs should stay away from grapefruit as it can interfere with the medication.

 Weight Loss Benefits

-Grapefruits have the ability to increase your resistance to insulin, which is a hormone that helps your body store fat, and help you lose weight.
+Grapefruit can increase your resistance to insulin, a hormone that helps your body store fat and lose weight.
 Lower insulin means less fat storage in your body.

 6. Green Veggies